dsp-uga/days-project2/README.md

 Preprocessing of Byte File:
 --------------------------
-- The hash files were read from S3 storage from "https://s3.amazonaws.com/eds-uga-csci8360/data/project2/metadata/<filename>"
+- The hash files on S3 storage were read from "https://s3.amazonaws.com/eds-uga-csci8360/data/project2/metadata/<filename>"
 - The next step was to read the label file
 - Create a pair resulting from hash file and label file
-- Read the contents of all the files specified in the training set
+- Read the contents of all files specified in the training set
 - Cleaning of the .bytes files with the following parser (i)  removal of pointers
 (ii) removal of special characters (??)